Atomox/alex-npl-d8/readme.md

 __Use `solr` as the host__ when configuring Drupal to talk to SOLR.

+## Working Questions:

+About EY:

+ - Alexa, what is EY's Focus?
+ - What acquisitions has EY made in digital?

+HOME PAGE:

+ - What does EY Innovation showcase?
+(Hints: showcase)
+ - Alexa, how many smart objects will there be by 2020?

 ## Alexa Questions from Adobe Version:

 - Does EY provide digital technology assessments?